 We all have a very good idea about digestion.
-Let's revisit the basics.
-Digestion is the process of separating out the nutrients from the food and absorbing them into our body.
+Let's revisit the

 The human body is designed to keep up its normal functioning.
 In other words, the body tries to fight off sickness.
 Lots of under the hood activities happen inside the body to fight off sickness.
 Nutrients are needed for such maintenance.
 The body gets nutrition through the process of digestion.